Ultra-bob/LetterScript/readme.md

 It's called LetterScript because there are only letters and it's my first time using TypeScript (or JavaScript)

 ## Syntax
-is even Example
+FizzBuzz Example
 ```
-FUNCTION is even WITH number DOES
+FUNCTION fizzbuzz WITH number DOES
-    IF FN MOD number DIV two END THEN
+    IF CMP FN MOD number DIV three END IS zero END THEN
-        RETURN even END
-    ELSE
-        RETURN odd END
+        RETURN fizz END
     END
+    IF CMP FN MOD number DIV five END IS zero END THEN
+        RETURN buzz END
     END
+END

+SET counter TO zero
+LOOP
+IF CMP counter IS one hundred THEN
+    BREAK END
+END
-FN PRINT FN is even WITH five END END
+FN PRINT FN fuzzbuzz WITH counter END END
+END
 ```

 - Language keywords are always in UPPERCASE like SQL